Openspace-Social/OpenSpace-Web/README.md

-# okuna-web
+# Openspace-web

-Okuna is coming to the web.
+Openspace is coming to the web.

 ## Table of contents